New Course Procedures Curriculum Committee

 - The members of the School or Division in which the course is based must agree that the course is needed to strengthen the academic integrity of their discipline.

-- The School or Division faculty must meet to discuss and vote on the course after it has been offered three times under provisional approval.
+- The School or Division faculty must meet to discuss and vote on the course after it has been offered two times under provisional approval.

 - The School or Division must meet to discuss the proposal.
 At this meeting the Department sponsoring the proposal must present the case for their proposal, explaining the nature of the course in significant detail and arguing at considerable length why it should be part of the curriculum.